lexerdev/documentation/source/includes/_content.md

 ## Terms
-Let's take a closer look at how we analyse trending keywords in the Trending Terms and Terms Volume charts.
-It's important to note that we remove stop words before tokenizing our mentions.
+Let's take a closer look at how we analyse trending words used in the content matching our query.
+Here we have the Trending Terms and Terms Volume charts.
+It's important to note that we remove stop words before tokenizing content.

 ### Trending Terms
 ```json